misiektoja/instagram_monitor/docs/usage.md

 }
 ```

+Header values support the same placeholders as `WEBHOOK_TEMPLATE`.
+Instagram Monitor validates headers before and after placeholder expansion so formatted values cannot introduce invalid names, non-string values or line breaks.
 For ntfy, Instagram Monitor sets the required plain-text `Content-Type`.
 Store Bearer tokens in `NTFY_ACCESS_TOKEN` inside `.env`.
 A token in the regular config is easier to expose or commit accidentally.

-The tool validates header names and values before sending a request.
+When an alert includes a downloaded local image, Instagram Monitor uploads it as a native ntfy attachment up to 5 MiB.
+If image preparation or upload fails, it sends the alert as text so an image problem cannot suppress the notification.
+Existing remote image URLs remain links in the message.

 Anyone who knows an unprotected ntfy.sh topic name can read or publish to it.
 Reserve and protect the topic through an ntfy account when possible.
 Otherwise use a long random name, keep it private and do not copy the example name above.